bismuthfoundation/Hack-with-BIS/07-Simple-Web-Auth/readme.md

 More could be added that we won't discuss here:

 - Lost password (show a new password, encoded with your pubkey, so only you can decode)
-- Destroy account via a specific message
+- Delete account via a specific message
 - Send BIS to credit your account on the website or pay for a specific feature

 - and full featured auth mechanisms, like 2FA...